-Malta is famed for its locally made alcoholic and non-alcoholic drinks and have been producing wine and brewing beer for centuries with some of these achieving prestigious International Awards.
+2 Drink Malta is famed for its locally made alcoholic and non-alcoholic drinks and have been producing wine and brewing beer for centuries with some of these achieving prestigious International Awards.
 Apart from wine and beer, Malta is also famous for its own liqueurs such as Lumicetta ta' Mari, a lemon infused liqueur, Bajtrija, made from the juicy part of prickly pears, and Hanini Digestiv, an after-dinner liqueur made with carobs, caramel and aromatic herbs.
 Meals included in the holiday:

-Breakfast daily and two dinners at the hotel.
+Breakfast - daily Dinner - two dinners with wine at the hotel